flatsiedatsie/papeg_ai/README.md

 ## WEBSITE LICENSE

 You may use the online version at https://papeg.ai (and the beta version at https://papegai.eu) freely in any situation.
 If you use it in a corporate context, then you are honour-bound to get in touch and help to financially support the project (and in turn allow me to support the projects and services that make papeg.ai possible).
+A monthly fee of 2 euro per user is suggested.

 ## SOURCE CODE LICENSE